Automotive Brazing

 There is nothing unique about this.
 Welding and soldering are similar in these respects.
 And metals can also be joined efficiently and economically without the need for heat or a filler metal at all, by mechanical fastening or adhesive bonding.
 When would you use brazing, rather than one of these other methods?
 It depends on the circumstances.

-Let’s start our evaluation of brazing as a metal joining method by eliminating those situations were brazing is generally unsuitable.
+Let’s start our evaluation of brazing as a metal joining method by eliminating those situations where brazing is generally unsuitable.

 (You can “de-braze” a brazed joint if you have to, but why plan on it?)
 For the typical non-permanent joint, mechanical fastening is usually the most practical method.